Key Takeaway

 Absorption Considerations

 Semaglutide slows gastric emptying, which can delay the absorption of oral antidepressants.
-However, because antidepressants are taken daily and build up to steady-state blood levels over weeks, any single-dose absorption delay has no meaningful impact on overall antidepressant effectiveness {}.
+But because antidepressants are taken daily and build up to steady-state blood levels over weeks, any single-dose absorption delay has no meaningful impact on overall antidepressant effectiveness {}.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 For oral semaglutide (Rybelsus) users, take the medication in the morning on an empty stomach as directed, and take your antidepressant at its usual time (often morning or bedtime, depending on the medication).
 No special spacing is required beyond the standard 30-minute wait after Rybelsus.